stevensona/shader-toy/README.md

 ### Offline rendering parameters

+* `shader-toy.recordOfflineFormat`: Offline recording format.
+Possible value are `webm`, `gif`, `png` and `jpg`.
+PNG and JPEG images are individual images packaged in a .tar archive.
 * `shader-toy.recordOfflineQuality`: Offline recording quality.
-Applies when format is webm or jpg.
+0 is lowest and 100 highest.
+Applies when format is `webm` or `jpg`.

 ## Requirements